Get Relief from TMJ Pain

 • Jaw discomfort when biting

-• Swelling of surrounding muscles in the cheek area
+• Swelling of the surrounding muscles in the cheek area

 • Toothaches, headaches, or neck aches